monarch-initiative/phenomics/README.md

 # Phenomics workshops

-The Phenomics workshops are a series of conferences and community gatherings to coalesce phenomics informatics data structures, ontologies, algorithms, and tools.
+A series of conferences and community gatherings to coalesce phenomics informatics data structures, ontologies, algorithms, and tools.